peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Creates a new empty CBOR map that stores its keys in an undefined order.
 * `static CBORObject NewOrderedMap()`<br>
- Creates a new empty CBOR map that ensures that keys are stored in the order in which they are inserted.
+ Creates a new empty CBOR map that ensures that keys are stored in the order in which they are first inserted.
 * `static CBORObject Read​(java.io.InputStream stream)`<br>
  Reads an object in CBOR format from a data stream.
 * `static CBORObject Read​(java.io.InputStream stream,